 For the purposes of this article, I will focus on Japan’s main regions, well-known example of which include Kanto (which is home to Tokyo) and the Kansai region between and around the cities of Kyoto and Osaka.
 However, I’ll also disambiguate the term, and explain some common exceptions to the rules I set out.

-Whether you plan to travel to Japan after Covid-19, or are simply a geography aficionado, you’re going to leave this article much more informed than you were when you arrived.
+Whether you plan to travel to Japan soon, or are simply a geography aficionado, you’re going to leave this article much more informed than you were when you arrived.

 How Many Regions Does Japan Have?

 When asked about Japan regions, many people give the number eight.
 However, I am presenting nine regions of Japan in this article.
 This is because I consider Okinawa to be separate from Kyushu; many people group them together.
 This—combining Kyushu with Okinawa—makes sense neither from a geographical nor cultural perspective.
 I have no idea why anyone does it!

 I’ve taken this a step further, at least within the sections of this article I’ve devoted to each of Japan’s regions.
 Some regions, you see, have sub-regions that certain individuals regard as entirely separate ones—the San’in and San’yo sub-regions of Chugoku, for example.
 As a result, I’ve titled my approach to the regions in Japan “nine-plus.”
 How is Japan divided?
 You’re about to find out.